Three Sisters top lookout point Blue Mountains

 9. Anvil Rock Lookout (Blackheath) – 360-Degree Splendour

-Offering a fantastic 360-degree panorama of the Grose Valley and beyond, Anvil Rock Lookout is a hidden gem.
-There’s a unique rock formation with stairs that you can ascend for even more elevated views, making you feel truly on top of the world.
+Offering a fantastic 360-degree panorama of the Grose Valley and beyond, Anvil Rock Lookout is a hidden gem with stairs to ascend for even more elevated views.

 10. Hargraves Lookout (Blackheath) – Expansive Valley Views